-When this input is set to Yes, then values of zero outputted from your Spreadsheet formulas will be drawn on the chart.
+When this Input is set to Yes, then values of zero outputted from your Spreadsheet formulas will be drawn on the chart.
 Otherwise, they will not be and zero values will be skipped when drawing.
-Typically this input should be set to No.
+Typically this Input should be set to No.

 Output Volume at Price Data

-When the Output Volume at Price Data input is set to Yes, then the trade volume for each price level for each chart bar is outputted to the corresponding Sheet in the Spreadsheet, used by the Spreadsheet study.
+When the Output Volume at Price Data Input is set to Yes, then the trade volume for each price level for each chart bar is outputted to the corresponding Sheet in the Spreadsheet, used by the Spreadsheet study.

 The data is outputted beginning at column BA.
 Refer to the image below.

 Each row of data outputted by the Spreadsheet study to a Sheet represents one bar in the chart for the time period of the bar.
+The data is ordered from the Low Price of the bar to the High Price of the bar, where each column represents one price tick.

-The first row of the Volume at Price data at Row 2, are the prices which have volume data.
 So each column represents one price.
 At each row in a particular column for a price, is the volume for that price for the particular chart bar the row is for.